Dicranolasma

-The Dicranolasmatidae are a family of harvestmen with 16 described species in a single genus, Dicranolasma.
+The Dicranolasmatidae are a monotypic family of harvestmen with 16 described species in a single genus, Dicranolasma.

 Description

 Species of Dicranolasma range in body length from three to 6.4 mm.
 Most parts of the body are encrusted with soil particles.
 The anterior region features a large headlike "hood" with the eyes in center, which consists of two curved processes.
 The chelicerae and pedipalps are both hidden under the hood in adults and about half as long as the body.
 The legs are short.
 Immature forms are quite different from adults.
 The immature form of D. opilionoides was even described as a different genus (Amopaum).
 The hood develops only gradually, so in young Dicranolasma the relatively longer pedipalps are carried outside the hood.

 Distribution

 Dicranolasmatidae occur mainly in the Mediterranean region northward to the southern Alps, the Carpathians, eastward to the Caucasus and Iraq, the Levant and southward to western North Africa.